jrparish/cascading-merge/README.md

 # cascading-merge

 This is a test repository for cascading merges with github actions.
-Not intended for use.
+The project is intended for educational purposes only.